 The first initiative will focus on tackling one of the biggest and most expensive challenges Publicis Sapient’s clients are facing today: identity resolution – or building a cohesive, omnichannel view of a single consumer.

 The second initiative creates an experience that’s an extension of any brand’s ability to deliver dynamic product experiences in the metaverse, connecting both Web 2.0 and Web 3.0.

 You can view the two initiatives and the collaboration with Publicis Sapient in more detail on Portion’s blog.

 The Playground of the Future

 The metaverse is still very early in its development stage, but as Web 3.0 becomes a more functional foundation, people can expect to see astounding applications and use cases for this technology.
 Many tech companies, including Portion, already have their eyes set on the metaverse and are actively working on building new experiences in virtual worlds and opening up new channels for participants to interact, socialize, and collaborate.
-Going forward, we believe interoperability is key and in the coming years, we will see fully accessible platforms for browsing realms and building new paradigms, which will in turn pave the way for adoption and cement the importance of digital assets for future generations.
+We believe that the digital economy will continue to grow and the virtual economy will flourish within and alongside it as well.
+Going forward, interoperability is key and in the coming years, we will see fully accessible platforms for browsing realms and building new paradigms, which will in turn pave the way for adoption and cement the importance of digital assets for future generations.